Reach Robotics is closing up shop – TechCrunch

 I’m still taking stock of it all but the short version is that it is true what they say – that “hardware is hard” and consumer hardware is even harder due to the reliance on the Christmas sales period.

 2019 has been a fairly brutal year for consumer robotics.
-In March, Jibo, a social robot meant to be cheery and entertaining, personally delivered the news of its impending shutdown to owners with an oh-so-depressing shutdown speech:
+In March, Jibo, a social robot meant to be cheery and entertaining, personally delivered to owners the news of its impending shutdown with an oh-so-depressing shutdown speech:

 “Maybe someday, when robots are way more advanced than today, and everyone has them in their homes,” said the robot, “you can tell them I said hello.”

-Anki, creator of self-driving RC cars and the WallE-like robot buddy Cozmo, shut down in April.
+Anki, creator of self-driving RC cars and the WALL-E-like robot buddy Cozmo, shut down in April.